howl-editor/howl/site/source/doc/manual/configuration.md

 The value for each configuration variable can be set at multiple levels, called *scopes*, and at multiple *layers* for each scope.
 The scope is the path for which the configuration value applies.
-For instance, a configuration value set at the *global* scope applies to all buffers.
+For instance, a configuration value set at the *global* scope applies across all of Howl and includes all buffers.
 A configuration value at a *file* scope applies to a specific file only, overriding any global value for the same variable.
 A folder scope (similar to file scope, but referencing a folder) applies a value to all files under a specific folder.

 Scopes work well when the same configuration value applies to all types of files within a scope.
 To use different values depending on the